 To have RubyMine look for a tslint.json, tslint.yaml, or tslint.yml file, choose the Automatic search option.

 To use a custom file, choose the Configuration File option and specify the location of the file in the Path field.
 Choose the path from the list, or type it manually, or click and select the relevant file from the dialog that opens.

 Learn more about configuring TSLint from the TSLint official website.

 If necessary, in the Additional Rules Directory field, specify the location of the files with additional code verification rules.
 These rules will be applied after the rules from tslint.json, tslint.yaml, tslint.yml, or from the above specified custom configuration file and accordingly will override them.

 Configuring highlighting for TSLint

 By default, RubyMine marks the detected errors and warnings based on the severity levels from the TSLint configuration file.
 For example, errors are highlighted with a red squiggly line, while warnings are marked with a yellow background.
-See Code inspections and Change inspection severity for details.
+See Code inspections and Configuring inspection severities for details.

 In TSLint configuration file, locate the rule you want to edit and set its ID to

 error.
 Learn more from the TSLint official website.